 This post may contain affiliate links.
 Please read my privacy policy.

-This easy teriyaki salmon is pan-seared until crisp, then glazed in a sweet and savory homemade teriyaki sauce.
+This easy teriyaki salmon is pan-seared until crisp, then glazed in a sweet and savory Homemade Teriyaki Sauce.
 Made with soy sauce, mirin, and sugar, it’s glossy, garlicky, and ready in under 20 minutes.
 Perfect for busy nights!

-This salmon teriyaki came together on a night when I was craving something fast but satisfying, something with rice, sauce, and lots of flavor.
+This salmon teriyaki recipe came together on a night when I was craving something fast but satisfying, something with rice, sauce, and lots of flavor.
 My son had just asked for Honey Garlic Salmon again, but I wanted to try something different.
 So I whipped up a quick teriyaki sauce, seared the salmon in a pan and poured the sauce over at the end.
 That’s it.
 Simple but so good.
-The skin turned golden and crispy, and the thick teriyaki glaze clung to every bite, just like your favorite teriyaki glazed salmon at a restaurant.
+The skin turned golden and crispy, and the thick teriyaki glaze clung to every bite, just like your favorite salmon teriyaki at a restaurant.
 He cleaned his plate and asked if we could have it again next week.

-This homemade teriyaki sauce recipe is inspired by classic Japanese teriyaki but made with ingredients you probably already have.
+This Homemade Teriyaki Sauce recipe is inspired by classic Japanese teriyaki but made with ingredients you probably already have.
 No cornstarch or bottled sauce needed, just three basic pantry staples and a nonstick pan.
 Serve it with rice and your favorite veggie side for a quick weeknight dinner that tastes like you ordered in (but better).

 Check out my tips below and other easy ways to cook this.
 And if you want more easy and delicious salmon recipes, don’t miss my Honey Mustard Salmon, Sweet Chili Salmon, and Soy Glazed Salmon.